CloudQuery is joining env zero! We're moving from data to decisions.

 IT Asset Management (ITAM) is the process of tracking, managing, and optimizing IT assets throughout their lifecycle.
 This includes hardware, software, and cloud resources, ensuring they are used efficiently, securely, and in compliance with organizational policies and regulations.
 ITAM helps organizations control costs, reduce security risks, and improve operational efficiency.

 ITAM covers both tangible assets like laptops and servers, as well as intangible assets such as software licenses and digital resources.
-It establishes processes to record when assets are acquired, how they are used, maintained, and eventually decommissioned or disposed of.
+It establishes processes to maintain an asset inventory, record when assets are acquired, how they are used, maintained, and eventually decommissioned or disposed of.
+Effective configuration management ensures these assets remain properly configured throughout their lifecycle.
 The scope of ITAM stretches from procurement, deployment, and utilization, to retirement of IT assets.

 This approach ensures compliance with relevant regulations, reduces waste, prevents unauthorized usage, and helps organizations make data-driven decisions regarding their technology investments.